Strooom/MuMo-v2-Node-SW/lib/sensors/sensorchannel.md

 Showing on the display is controlled at the display itself, where we define up to three sensorChannelTypes to be shown on the top 3 lines of the screen.
 Battery SOC and network is always shown at bottom line

+*# TODO
+At startup, as not all samples in the array are written, the averaging won't work.
+Could solve this by doing a first sample and set all values to this value
+Warning : Lux sensor does something wrong on first sample after power up